-At the beginning of the proceedings the department creates a short review of the key accomplishments of the last five years in the fields of organizational development, research, teaching and learning plus training, human resource management as well as relationships with the company.
-The short review is based on a questionnaire and a set of data that has been made centrally available.
-Furthermore specific questions will be developed by the rectorate and the departments, which will meet the needs of the problems of the departments.
-In addition future perspectives for all the questions will be developed.
-The Self-Evaluation-Report and further documents (Student Report, Data Extracts, and Expert Opinions) will be submitted to the peers.
-As part of the three-day-on-site-visit the peers will have talks with the rectorate, the head of the departments, all heads of the working groups as well as representatives of the non-professional teaching staff, postgraduates, students and non-scientific staff.
+At the beginning, the department creates a short review of the key accomplishments of the last five years in the fields of organizational development, research, teaching and learning plus training, human resource management as well as relationships with the society.
+The self evaluatin report is based on a questionnaire and a set of data that is been made centrally available.
+Furthermore specific questions are developed which address specific needs of the department.
+In addition, future perspectives for all the questions are being developed.
+The self evaluation report and further documents are submitted to the peers.
+As part of the three-day-on-site-visit the peers hold talks with the rectorate, the head of the departments, heads of the working groups as well as representatives of the non-professional teaching staff, postgraduates, students and non-scientific staff.

-To obtain a long-lasting impact with this institutional evaluation, a workshop between peers, representatives of the departments and the Quality Management Unit is conducted as part of the On-Site-Visit.
-Solutions for specific questions will be developed in this workshop.
-In a further workshop the head of peers, the rector, the head of the departments and the Quality Management Unit will discuss concrete actions that should be implemented, which will impact the target agreement between rectorate and department and some measure will also influence the development plan.
-One year after the completion of the procedure the head of the departments will submit a report with the established measures to the head of peers.
-In the case of the Vienna Institute of Biotechnology (5 departments) and the Agricultural Sciences (3 departments) additional workshops were held to amalgamate the results of the department evaluations, to help improve the coordination and to strengthen the positions of the faculties.
+To obtain a long-lasting impact with this institutional evaluation, a workshop between peers, representatives of the departments and the Quality Management Unit is conducted as part of the site visit.
+Solutions for specific questions are elaborated within this workshop.
+In a further workshop the head of peers, the rector, the head of the departments and the Quality Management Unit decide on specific measures to be implemented.
+One year after the completion of the procedure the head of the departments submits a report with the established measures to the head of peers.

-After the completion of the procedure the peers will be asked for a written feedback on: administration, schedule, report, data, peer-group, evaluation task, site visit & international standards; the results will contribute to the structure of the procedure in the following year after an anonymous evaluation.
+After the completion of the procedure the peers are asked for a written feedback on: administration, schedule, report, data, peer-group, evaluation task, site visit & international standards; the results contribute to the continuous enhancement of the evaluation process.

 The first round of the department evaluation: Analysis of the status quo